Advanced Guide on Models

 Passing kwargs to predict()

-You can also pass in additional parameters corresponding to any of the methods and the predict() method will figure out how each arg should be passed to the write method (preprocess, forward or post_process).
+You can also pass in additional parameters corresponding to any of the methods and the predict() method will figure out how each arg should be passed to the right method (preprocess, forward or post_process).

 • preprocess(raw_inputs, return_attention_mask=False)